Introduction

 I. Safeguarding personal privacy

-Safeguarding personal privacy is a fundamental aspect of cybersecurity as it protects individuals from identity theft, maintains the confidentiality of sensitive information, and builds trust between organizations and their customers.
+Safeguarding of personal privacy is a fundamental aspect of cyber security.
+It protects individuals from identity theft, protect sensitive information, and builds trust between organizations and their customers.

 By implementing strong privacy measures, organizations can prevent unauthorized access to personal data, ensuring that it is handled securely and responsibly.